SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 tags:
 ---

-***A way to control music practice tools on Windows using Alexa.
+***A way to voice control music practice tools on Windows using Alexa.
 Initially controlling Song Master playback of a backing track.***

 ## The concept